Survivors of Mediterranean rescue say about 60 people died on the trip from Libya, aid group reports

 MILAN — (AP) — Survivors rescued from a deflating rubber dinghy in the central Mediterranean Sea have reported that some 60 people who departed Libya with them more than a week ago perished during the journey, the humanitarian rescue group SOS Mediterranee said Thursday.

 The European charity’s ship Ocean Viking spotted the dinghy with 25 people on board Wednesday.
-Two were unconscious, and were evacuated by an Italian Coast Guard helicopter for treatment.
+Two were unconscious, and were evacuated to the Sicilian island of Lampedusa, some 60 miles to the north, by an Italian Coast Guard helicopter for treatment.
 The other 23 were in serious condition, exhausted, dehydrated and with burns from fuel on board the boat.

 SOS Mediterranee spokesman Francesco Creazzo said that the survivors were all male, 12 of them minors with two of those not yet teenagers.
 They were from Senegal, Mali and The Gambia.